tapilab/ms-project-template/README.md

 ## Research questions

-Here are the core questions / subproblems you will address
+Here are the core questions / subproblems you will address:

 1. ...
 2. ...
 3. ...

 ## Related work

-Here's how other people have tried to solve this problem.
+Here's how other people have tried to solve this problem, with a few links/citations.

 ## Data

 Here is a description of the data you collected.

+Here is an example data record.

 ## Methods